YuePanEdward/MyDailyLog/DailyLog@UA.md

 On top of the C++ library, GTSAM includes a MATLAB interface (enable GTSAM_INSTALL_MATLAB_TOOLBOX in CMake to build it).
 A Python interface is under development.

+# 2018.8.15（Daily）：
+Note: How to use git on Ubuntu?

+1. git clone the repository to your desktop

+2. cd to the folder

+3. git pull origin master

+4. do some change

+5. git add --all  (please wait)

+6. git commit -m "some comment"

+7. git push origin master

+8. Input your username and password

+5. git